eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/agent_edc.md

 ## Quick Setup Guide for Registering A Skill

 A skill is a "stored" dataspace procedure that is offered and executed by agent (planes).
-We demonstrate the steps to register one by interacting with the EDC Control Plane Management API and the EDC Data Plane Agent Endpoint
+In the following, we demonstrate the steps to register one by interacting with the EDC Control Plane Management API and the EDC Data Plane Agent Endpoint

 ### 1. Register A Skill Policy